lehins/tutorials/git/Gitlab.md

 $ git push
 ```

-Once done creating Merge Request in th UI is easy.
+Once done, creating a Merge Request in the UI is easy.

 ### Working with modules